georgianamarcu/gyroscope-test/README.md

-# Testing the gyroscope functionality with 3js on mobile
+# Testing the phone's gyroscope functionality with 3js